connorg45/weather-dashboard/README.md

-# Workday Scheduler
+# Weather Dashboard

 ## Description

-The Workday Scheduler is a weather dashboard application that allows users to search for the current weather and 5-day forecast of any city.
-It utilizes the OpenWeather API to fetch weather data and displays it in an easy-to-read format.
+The Weather Dashboard is a fully responsive web application designed to provide users with convenient access to weather information.
+Whether you need to check the current weather or plan ahead with a 5-day forecast, this application has got you covered.

 ## Usage